martinhartt/workshop-intro-to-swift/content/notes/notes.md

 hal.teach()

 ```
-So what's the difference between Structs and Classes?
+Wait... so what's the difference between Structs and Classes?

 - Classes are 'reference types', structs are 'value types'.
 See here for a thorough explanation: [https://developer.apple.com/swift/blog/?id=10](https://developer.apple.com/swift/blog/?id=10)
 - Classes have additional features: